 - Marinades: A marinade penetrates the meat over time to impart loads of flavour and moisture.
 Allow chicken to marinate for at least two hours, but don’t marinate for more than a day or the marinade can over-tenderise.

 - Brines: A brine is a salty liquid similar to a marinade that moisturises and tenderises the meat, but tends to have fewer flavourings.
 You can even use buttermilk as a brine!

-- Rubs: Rubs are mixtures of herbs and spices, and sometimes oils, that flavour the surface of the chicken, so you get lots of flavour without overbearing that delicious chicken taste.
+- Rubs: Rubs are mixtures of herbs and spices, and sometimes oils (such as olive oil), that flavour the surface of the chicken, so you get lots of flavour without overbearing that delicious chicken taste.
 Why not try a Peri Peri chicken rub for your next roast?

 Why do you need to let chicken rest?

-Lots of recipes tell you to let the chicken rest for five to 15 minutes after cooking.
+Lots of chicken recipes tell you to let the chicken rest for 5 to 15 minutes after cooking.
 But why should you wait that long to eat?

-Resting your chicken after using a high-heat cooking methods like roasting, pan-frying or grilling helps you get succulent, tasty chicken every time.
+Resting your chicken after using a high-heat cooking method like roasting, pan-frying or grilling helps you get succulent, juicy chicken every time.

 After you cook chicken, the muscle fibres are tense and all the juices have rushed towards the centre of the meat.
 By resting, those muscles can relax and the juices can be reabsorbed into the rest of the meat, keeping every part of the chicken nice and juicy.

 How to cook a whole roast chicken in the oven

 A perfect roast chicken served alongside some crispy potatoes is a Sunday dinner classic.
 Everyone has a favourite part of the chicken, whether it’s a juicy drumstick or succulent breast.
 To make sure everyone’s favourite piece gets cooked to perfection, follow these tips.